Pierre Hurmic

-Pierre Hurmic (/fr/; born 10 April 1955) is a French lawyer and politician who has served as Mayor of Bordeaux since 2020.
+Pierre Hurmic (/fr/; born 10 April 1955) is a French lawyer and politician who served as Mayor of Bordeaux from 2020 to 2026.
 A member of Europe Ecology – The Greens (EELV), he has been continuously elected to the municipal council of Bordeaux since 1995.
 In 2020, he defeated incumbent Nicolas Florian for the mayorship.
+In 2026, he was defeated for a second term by Thomas Cazenave.

 After 25 years in opposition to Alain Juppé and Florian, Hurmic was elected as mayor, bringing the city back to the left after 73 years of right-wing rule.
 He led a coalition made up of EELV, the Socialist Party, Génération.s and the French Communist Party.